BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 This section provides a high-level architecture or a conceptual diagram showing the scope of the solution.
 If wireframes or visuals have already been done, this section could also be used to show how the intended solution will look.
 This section also provides a walkthrough explanation of the architectural structure.

+## 5. Acceptance criteria

+Correctly developed a runnable ChRIS plugin that to some extent presents the performance differences between different platform architectures.
+The minimal product presents the benchmark differences between x86 and PowerPC.

 ## Our Plug-ins

 ### Matrix Multiplication plugin